JoeMiddleton14/AI-Case-Study/README.md

 Second Spectrum's real-time augmentation pipeline allows them to produce visually and appealing content rapidly.
 With the use of interactive applications, producers, editors, and fans can create hundreds of stories and highlights in minutes through simple web interfaces and embeddable APIs.

 Second Spectrum's state-of-the-art player tracking system uses machine learning and computer vision techniques produce fast and accurate location data for sports such as basketball and soccer.

+The Youtube video below explains how data analytics and sports come together.

 [![download](https://github.com/JoeMiddleton14/AI-Case-Study/assets/162524521/e90df486-d276-4c4b-9fb8-754a8aa4fabc)](https://www.youtube.com/watch?v=MoLh1r2pMdM)